davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 $\lambda$, is the **eigenvalue** which corresponds to the eigenvector
 $\mathbf{x}$.
 These complementary ideas of eigenvectors and eigenvalues are central to the topic of linear algebra.
-Together, they succinctly characterize the actions performed by a matrix against a vector.
+Together, they succinctly characterize the actions performed by a matrix when it is multiplied with a vector.

 Let's now consider if these ideas remind us of anything we've seen in our discussion so far.
 What if the matrix $A$ was replaced with one of our